Yarin, 3 mg+0.03 mg 21 pcs

 Overdose

-Symptoms (based on cumulative experience with oral contraceptives): nausea, vomiting, oozing or metrorrhagia.
+Symptoms (identified based on cumulative experience with oral contraceptives): nausea, vomiting, spotting or metrorrhagia.

 Treatment: symptomatic.
 There is no specific antidote.